pachuco/libcsid/README.md

 Features compared to original CSID codebase
 - integrated csid-light filter into csid-full.
-- csid-light and csid-full are now (mesilly) merged into one codebase.
+- csid-light and csid-full are now (mesilly) merged into one codebase, separated by define.
 - code is re-entrant

 TODO